yacosta738/blastkode/content/authors/en/yuniel-acosta.md

           main_activities: IPVCE Ignacio Agramonte Ciego De Ávila
 ---

-I'm a software engineer based in Ciego de Ávila, Cuba specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.

-I'm a very outgoing and curious person, who's passionate about coding, space, nature, and sports.
-I enjoy creating awesome software, whether that be websites, applications, or anything in between.
-My goal is always to create products that deliver high-performance.
+Software engineer with approximately [-YEAR-{2017}] years working in software development.
+Proficiency with front-end and back-end technologies.
+Technology and science enthusiast.
+I am experienced with Web Application Architecture, Software Design Principles and Software Design Patterns.
+Interested in object-oriented programming, design patterns, functional programming, domain driven design and microservices.
+I am a versatile person with a wide-ranging skills, eager to learn and ready to face new and tough challenges in or out my country.

-Shortly after graduating from [Central University “Marta Abreu” Of Las Villas](https://www.uclv.edu.cu/institucion), I joined the development team at
-[Desoft](https://www.desoft.cu/en) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after graduating from [Central University “Marta Abreu” Of Las Villas](https://www.uclv.edu.cu/institucion), I joined the development team at [Desoft](https://www.desoft.cu/en) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am currently working on [Scanntech](https://www.scanntech.com) in the Data Integration team.